Please Rotate Your Device

-At 2,000 square feet, the lawyer was a below average sized tenant, in an A class building in a financial core district.
+At 2,000 square feet, the lawyer was a below average sized tenant on an NNN lease, in an A class building in a financial core district.
 His landlord offered a golf trip every year for every broker that completed a deal with the landlord (the landlord had deep pockets).

 That incentive program intensified the already-competitive commercial real estate brokerage market.
 The lawyer not only received many calls from real estate brokers who want to represent him, but the phone started ringing three years prior to his lease expiry.

 To provide some context, the commission on the deal was going to be $10,000 if he renewed for 5 years.
 If two agents work as a team and work for a firm that provides a 50/50 split on commissions (industry norm), the agents would each make $2,500.

 The trip was typically a $5,000 value, and a lot of fun...a weekend away with your industry peers and some recognition that you belong in a club of elite corporate real estate rain makers.

 The lawyer was insanely intense.
 He met with just about any broker that would call in order to extract any details possible to help his position on his next renewal.
 Whether knowingly or not, he also goaded each agent into providing as much market intelligence as possible.
 He would come to meetings with a stack of reports produced by other brokerages.
 "Where do you see the market going?" he would ask while pulling out a bar chart of projected rental rates from the competition.